-Name of service/policy/procedure being reviewed: Retention and Destruction n Procedure New or existing service/policy/pro cedure: New Date of Assessment: 12th Novemb per 2020 For the service/policy/procedure a policy or implementation down int • s a - c below against each characteristic (if r elevant consider breaking the Protected Characteristic a) Using data and supporting information, what issues, needs or barriers could the protected characteristic groups' experience?
-For example, are there any known health inequality or access issues to consider? b) What is already in place in the policy or its implementation to address any inequalities or barriers to access including under representation at clinics, screening? c) Please state any barriers that still need to be addressed and any proposed actions to eliminate inequality The area of policy or its implemen ntation being assessed: Race and Ethnicity: None Not applicable None Gender: None Not applicable None Age: None Not applicable None Religion: None Not applicable None Disability: Visual accessibility of this policy Already in Arial font size 12.
+Name of service/policy/procedure being reviewed:

+New or existing service/policy/procedure:

+Date of Assessment:

+For the service/policy/procedure and its implementation answer the questions a - c below against each characteristic (if relevant consider breaking the policy or implementation down into areas)

+a) Using data and b) What is already in c) Please state Protected Characteristic supporting information, place in the policy or its any barriers that what issues, needs or implementation to still need to be barriers could the address any inequalities addressed and protected characteristic or barriers to access any proposed groups' experience?
+For including under actions to example, are there any representation at clinics, eliminate known health inequality or screening? inequality access issues to consider?

+The area of policy or its implementation being assessed:

+Race and Ethnicity: None Not applicable None Gender: None Not applicable None Age: None Not applicable None Religion / Belief: None Not applicable None Disability: Visual accessibility of this policy Already in Arial font size 12.
 Use of technology by end user.
-This policy can be made available in alternative formats, such as easy read or large print, and may be available in alternative languages, upon request None Sexuality: None Not applicable None

-Pregnancy and Maternity: None Not applicable None Gender Reassignment: None Not applicable None Marriage and Civil Partnership: None Not applicable None Socio-Economic Factors (i.e. living in a poorer neighbourhood / social deprivation): Not applicable None
+This policy can be made available in alternative formats, such as easy read or large print, and may be available in alternative languages, upon request None Sexuality: None Not applicable None Pregnancy and Maternity: None Not applicable None Gender Reassignment: None Not applicable None Marriage and Civil Partnership: None Not applicable None Socio-Economic Factors (i.e. living in a poorer neighbourhood / social deprivation): None Not applicable None

 What consultation with protected characteristic groups including patient groups have you carried out?

-None
+None.